Project Nike: Deployment

 Nike missiles remained deployed around strategically important areas within the continental United States until 1974.
-The Alaskan sites were deactivated in 1978 and Florida sites stood down during the following year.
-Although the missile left the U.S. inventory, other nations maintained the missiles in their inventories into the early 1990s and sent their soldiers to the United States to conduct live-fire exercises at Fort Bliss, Texas.
+The Alaskan sites were deactivated in 1978, and Florida sites stood down during the following year.
+Although the missile left the U.S. inventory, other nations maintained the missiles in their inventories into the early 1990s and sent their soldiers to the United States to conduct live-fire exercises at Fort Bliss.

 Leftover traces of the approximately 265 Nike missile bases can still be seen around cities across the country.
 As the sites were decommissioned they were first offered to federal agencies.
 Many were already on Army National Guard bases who continued to use the property.
 Others were offered to state and local governments while others were sold to school districts.
 The left-overs were offered to private individuals.
-Thus, many Nike sites are now municipal yards, communications and FAA facilities (the IFC areas), probation camps, and even renovated for use as Airsoft gaming and MilSim training complexes.
+Thus many Nike sites are now municipal yards, communications and FAA facilities (the IFC areas), probation camps, and even renovated for use as airsoft gaming and MilSim training complexes.
 Several were obliterated and turned into parks.
-Some are now private residences.
+Some were converted into private residences.
 Only a few remain intact and preserve the history of the Nike project.
 There are also a few sites abroad, notably in Germany, Turkey and Greece.

 Defense areas within the United States were: